Interpolation Operator on negative Sobolev Spaces: Projection operator

-\begin{remark}[Fractional orders] Combining the localization of the norm and interpolating between the approximation estimates allows us to obtain estimates with fractional orders of convergence. \end{remark} \begin{remark}[Other operators] Classical Scott--Zhang type operators, such as the one in \cite{ScottZhang90}, use discontinuous weight functions and hence are not defined on $W^{-1,2}(\Omega)$.
+\begin{remark}[Fractional orders] Combining the localization of the norm and interpolating between the approximation estimates allows us to obtain estimates with fractional orders of convergence. \end{remark} \begin{remark}[Other approaches] Classical Scott--Zhang type operators, such as the one in \cite{ScottZhang90}, use discontinuous weight functions and hence are not defined on $W^{-1,2}(\Omega)$.
 In addition their adjoint operators do not preserve constants on interior simplices as in~\eqref{eq:Adj1}, which is a key in the proof of optimal convergence rates in Section~\ref{subsec:ProofThm1} below.
 Operators that are better suited for approximation in~$W^{-1,2}(\Omega)$ include the following. \begin{itemize} \item In \cite[Thm.~5.2]{TantardiniVeeser16} Tantardini and Veeser design for arbitrary polynomial degree $k\in \mathbb{N}$ an operator with $W^{-1,2}(\Omega)$-approximability for~$W^{s,2}(\Omega)$-functions with $s=0,\dots, k+1$.
-However, the operator is not well-defined on~$W^{-1,2}(\Omega)$. \item In \cite[Sec.~7.6]{Tantardini12} Tantardini introduces an operator for $k=1$ defined on~$W^{-1,2}(\Omega)$ with $W^{-1,2}$-approximability for functions in $W^{s,2}(\Omega)$ with $s=0,1,2$.
+However, the operator is not well-defined on~$W^{-1,2}(\Omega)$. \item In \cite[Sec.~7.6]{Tantardini12} Tantardini introduces an operator for $k=1$ defined on~$W^{-1,2}(\Omega)$ with $W^{-1,2}$-approximability for functions in $W^{-1,2}(\Omega)$.
 This operator is well-defined on $W^{-1,2}(\Omega)$ and coincides with our lowest-order operator.
-Indeed, the reformulation of their operator inspires our generalization to~$k \geq 1$, see Remark~\ref{rmk:TV-reform}. \item In \cite[Thm.~8]{F.2021} F\"uhrer introduces a projection to the non-conformal space~$\mathcal{L}^0_0(\tria)$ that allows for~$W^{-1,2}(\Omega)$-approximability of functions in~$L^2(\Omega)$ and~$W^{1,2}(\Omega)$.
-The operator is also $W^{-1,2}(\Omega)$-stable. \item In~\cite{KreuzerVeeser21} Kreuzer and Veeser introduce an operator that is $W^{-1,2}$-stable with $W^{-1,2}$-approximability for functions in~$L^2(\Omega)$ and $W^{1,2}(\Omega)$.
+Indeed, the reformulation of this operator inspires our generalization to~$k \geq 1$, see Remark~\ref{rmk:TV-reform}. \item In \cite{F.2021} F\"uhrer introduces several operators for the analysis of multilevel preconditioning.
+One of them is a projection onto the space~$\mathcal{L}^0_0(\tria)$ and allows for~$W^{-1,2}(\Omega)$-approximability of functions in~$L^2(\Omega)$, see~\cite[Thm.~8]{F.2021}.
+This operator is $W^{-1,2}(\Omega)$-stable, but not $W^{1,2}(\Omega)$-stable. \item In~\cite{SV.2020} Stevenson and van~Veneti\"e develop an alternative projection for the analysis of operator preconditioning.
+Their operator satisfies approximation and stability estimates in $W^{-1,2}(\Omega)$, but has a slightly increased support.
+For a more detailed comparison see Remark~\ref{rmk:op-Stevenson}. \item In~\cite{KreuzerVeeser21} Kreuzer and Veeser introduce an operator that is locally $W^{-1,2}$-stable with local $W^{-1,2}$-approximability.
 The operator is a projection to piecewise constant functions enriched by the span of face-supported Dirac distributions.
-Thus, it does not map to a polynomial space but to true functionals (not representable by~$L^2$-densities). \end{itemize} \end{remark}
+Thus, it does not map to a polynomial space but to true functionals (not representable by~$L^2$-densities). \end{itemize} A possible alternative technique to derive similar localized estimates as in Theorem~\ref{thm:interpolOperator} is discussed in \cite[Thm.~3]{Veeser17}. \end{remark}